Felicity Lott: Honours and awards

-Felicity Lott has received many honorary doctorates, including the Universities of Oxford, London, Leicester, Sussex, the Royal Scottish Academy of Music and Drama, Glasgow and the Sorbonne in Paris.
-She has been elected to the French Legion of Honor and made a DBE in 1996.
+Lott has received many honorary doctorates, including the universities of Oxford, London, Leicester, Sussex, the Royal Scottish Academy of Music and Drama, Glasgow and the Sorbonne in Paris.
+She has been elected to the French Legion of Honour and made a DBE in 1996.
 She sang at the wedding of Prince Andrew in 1986.
 In 2003 Dame Felicity was awarded the title of Bayerische Kammersängerin.
-She is Vice-President of British Youth Opera and The Bach Choir.
+She is a vice-president of the British Youth Opera and The Bach Choir.

 In autumn 2009 it was announced that she had been appointed a Visiting Professor by Royal Holloway having previously been appointed an Honorary Fellow of the college.

 On 9 February 2010, she was presented with The Wigmore Hall Medal by the Duke of Kent KG, at the launch of the hall's 110th anniversary programme.
 The medal was introduced in 2006 and is awarded to internationally important artistic figures in recognition of their significant contribution to Wigmore Hall.
-The two previous recipients are Matthias Goerne and András Schiff.
 The citation praised her "unique contribution to Wigmore Hall and to the advancement of the song recital as a concert-going experience throughout the world."
-It was 35 years since she first performed there in 1975.
+It was 35 years since she first performed there, in 1975.

 She is a Patron of the British Voice Association and has been a Patron of Bampton Classical Opera.

-Family
+Personal life

 She is married to the actor Gabriel Woolf; they have a daughter, Emily (b.
 1984).